 SalusCare provides patients, their relatives, legal representatives, and other concerned persons with the right to initiate and file a written complaint when there is dissatisfaction with the organization’s operation, the delivery of services, staff actions, and/or a perceived violation of rights.
 If you are unhappy with the services you are receiving or feel you have been treated unfairly, you may discuss your concern with the involved staff person or the program supervisor.
 If you wish, you may share your concerns with us by filing a written complaint.

 Complaint forms are available at any reception desk or from any SalusCare staff member at any facility.
-Please complete the form and return it to the reception desk or mail it to the supervisor of the involved program at: SALUSCARE, INC., 3763 EVANS AVE., FORT MYERS, FL 33901.
-Staff will be happy to assist you in completing this form if requested to do so.
+Please complete the complaint form and return it to the reception desk or mail it to the supervisor of the involved program at: SalusCare, Inc., 3763 Evans Ave., Fort Myers, FL 33901.
+Access to the Complaint form in PDF format is available at www.saluscareflorida.org/contact/ Staff will be happy to assist you in completing this form if requested to do so.

 SalusCare follows specific procedures for responding to written complaints.
 These include, but are not limited to, reviews and investigations of the problem by supervisors of involved programs as part of the Quality Management process.
 You will be contacted by staff about your concern within a reasonable period of time.
 Staff will work with you to resolve the complaint.
-If you are still not satisfied with the results, you may contact the Executive Assistant at 239-931-9688 or the Welcome Center Manager at 239-275-3222.
+If the complaint has not been resolved at the program supervisor level, the QM Department will direct the complaint to the appropriate Vice President.
+If the complaint cannot be resolved at this level, it will be forwarded to the CEO or his/her designee.
 If you remain dissatisfied with the outcome, you may contact the following State of Florida Children & Families Departments: